Classification of Histopathology Slides with Persistent Homology Convolutions: Background

 To summarize the geometry of a cell arrangement in a slide, we apply a hybrid approach that measures the geometric properties of topological features using persistent homology (PH).
-PH encodes both qualitative (e.g. connectedness of tissue and number of cells) and quantitative (e.g. height, width, area of cells) information about this geometry.
+PH encodes both qualitative (e.g. connectedness of tissue and number of cells) and quantitative (e.g. height, width, area of cells, color) information about this geometry.
 It is computed by associating to a data set a sequence of spaces (called a filtration) and measuring how the topology changes through the sequence.
 There are several different filtrations that can be associated to a data set.
-Most classically, one can associate to a subset $X$ of the plane a sequence of growing neighborhoods $X_{\epsilon}$ consisting of all points within distance $\epsilon$ of $X.$ The persistent homology of $X$ will then measure how components of $X$ merge and how holes in $X$ form and are filled in as $\epsilon$ increases.
-For point cloud data in low-dimensional Euclidean space, this can be computed in practice using the alpha complex \cite{edelsbrunner1994three}.
-Alternatively, the lower star filtration of a grayscale image $X$--- denoted $\mathrm{St}_{\underline{ }}(X)$ ---is the sequence of sets $X_{\rho}$ consisting of the union of all pixels whose grayscale value is less than or equal to $\rho.$ This filtration was applied to histopathological classification in \cite{lawson2019persistent}.